Pregnancy and Breastfeeding

 If you’d like a printed copy, we will post it to you.
 Email: firstname.lastname@example.org or phone: (03) 9863 8747 .

-This updated guidance for healthcare providers with regard to the infant feeding options available to people living with HIV in Australia titled The Optimal Scenario and Context of Care offers guidance for a shared decision-making process between a person living with HIV and their healthcare providers to ensure that informed choices are made concerning infant feeding options.
+Published by ASHM in September 2021, this updated guidance for healthcare providers with regard to the infant feeding options available to people living with HIV in Australia offers guidance for a shared decision-making process between a person living with HIV and their healthcare providers to ensure that informed choices are made concerning infant feeding options.

 In recent years, there has been a growing recognition among healthcare providers, researchers and clinicians that breastfeeding can be a viable choice for people living with HIV if they follow several criteria and are willing to engage in strategies to reduce the risk of HIV transmission.

 WATCH THE RECORDING – Breastfeeding Guidance and Resource launched at ASHM Conferences (6-9 September) 2021

 INTERNATIONAL RESOURCES ON BREASTFEEDING/CHESTFEEDING FOR WOMEN LIVING WITH HIV

 The Well Project (USA) – Breastfeeding, Chestfeeding and HIV: Supporting Informed Choices

 (The Well Project is run by women living with HIV in the US and this page on Breastfeeding contains personal stories (video and text), video presentations, articles, factsheets, scientific reports and resources.
 The page is updated regularly with all the latest news and events.)

 (This extensive list, which is updated regularly, contains breastfeeding resources from the US and around the world.)